top of page

 promoting continuing education of choreography outside the academic environment;

 fostering an ongoing exchange of career experience, observations and dance history between emerging and established choreographers; and

 diminishing the isolation so prevalent among working choreographers.

-CHIME is supported by San Francisco Grants for the Arts, The William and Flora Hewlett Foundation, The Bernard Osher Foundation and many generous individuals.
+CHIME is supported by the Bernard Osher Foundation, Hellman Foundation, SF Grants for the Arts, and many generous individuals.